 It is important to record information for emergency and hospital staff about what is normal for you.
 In an emergency, health professionals need to make assessments based on how you are presenting at that moment.
 It is useful for them to know any existing conditions.
 For example, if you have trouble walking or have experienced memory loss or confusion.

 When it comes to an older person showing signs of confusion an assessment will need to be made to quickly determine whether this is due to a condition called Delirium.
 Delirium can cause a rapid change in someone’s thinking and alertness.
 According to Dementia Australia, “ about 10% of Australians aged over 70 years have delirium at the time of admission to hospital, and a further 8% develop delirium during a hospital admission”.

 The Department of Health advises that “Delirium is sometimes mistaken for dementia or depression, so it is important for family/friends to notify medical/nursing staff of any sudden change in a person’s mental state.”

-Lengthy hospital stays with no belongings is a common problem for people with little family support.
-Having no contact with loved ones or friends can go unnoticed for some people who live alone.
+Lengthy hospital stays with no belongings are a common problem for people with little family support.
+Having no contact with loved ones or friends can go unnoticed by some people who live alone.
 During COVID-19 outbreaks, hospital visitor restrictions impact further on this.
-You might not be able to rely on family and friends to go to your home, pack a bag for you and bring it into the hospital.
+You might not be able to rely on family and friends to go to your home, pack a bag for you and bring it to the hospital.
 In an outbreak of COVID-19, hospital visitor restrictions can change overnight.
 It makes sense to help people to prepare for unexpected trips to the emergency room now more than ever.

 If you know someone is vulnerable and needs support with meals, shopping, personal care, etc., then it stands to reason that they would also need help to pack a bag for the hospital.
-They may also need help to compile their essential medical information.
+They may also need help compiling their essential medical information.

 Preparing for an unexpected trip to the emergency room makes sense, and gives you peace of mind.